Mixed Policy Gradient: off-policy reinforcement learning driven jointly by data and model: Simulations

 \subsubsection{Performance}

-All the algorithms mentioned above are implemented in the asynchronous learning architecture proposed in section \ref{subsection.architecture}, including 2 Actors, 2 Buffers, and 12 Learners.
+All the algorithms are implemented in the asynchronous learning architecture proposed in section \ref{subsection.architecture}, including 2 Actors, 2 Buffers, and 12 Learners.
 For action-value functions and policies, we use a fully connected neural network (NN) with 2 hidden layers, consisting of 256 units per layer, with Exponential Linear Units (ELU) each layer \cite{clevert2015fast}.
 For stochastic policies, we use a Gaussian distribution with mean and covariance given by a NN, where the covariance matrix is diagonal.
 The Adam method \cite{kingma2014adam} with a polynomial decay learning rate is used to update all the parameters.
-Specific hyperparameter settings are listed in Appendix \ref{appendix.hyper}.

 We train 5 different runs of each algorithm with different random seeds, with evaluations every 3000 iterations.
 Each evaluation calculates the average return over 5 episodes without exploration noise, where each episode has a fixed 200 time steps (100 for inverted pendulum task).
 We illustrate the algorithm performance in terms of its asymptotic performance and convergence speed.
 The former is measured by the episode return during training, and the latter is measured by the number of iterations needed to reach a certain goal performance.
 The curves are shown in Fig. \ref{fig.perf_path_tracking} and Fig. \ref{fig.perf_inverted_pendulum}, and results in Table \ref{tab.perf}.
-The MPG (v1 and v2), $n$-step DPG, and $n$-step ADP use mixed PG, data-driven PG and model-driven PG for policy learning, respectively (See Appendix \ref{appendix.alg_desc}).
+The MPG (v1 and v2), $n$-step DPG, and $n$-step ADP use mixed PG, data-driven PG and model-driven PG for policy learning, respectively.